 - Bake in preheated oven 20 minutes, stirring halfway through, until squash is fork tender but not mushy.
 Tent with foil to keep warm.

 - Heat remaining tablespoon of olive oil in a 5-quart, high-rimmed saucepan or heavy large pot over medium-high heat.
+Add the prosciutto and cook until crisp, about 5 minutes.
+Transfer to a plate and tent with foil to keep warm.

 - Continue to add ¾ cup of broth at a time, allowing most of it to be absorbed after each addition, stirring often, about 20 minutes in total.
 Rice will become tender and creamy.